rdpoor/mu/README.md

 ## todo
 * Add command line parsing such as argp.h
 * Fix dependencies in makefile (always makes the target)
-* "feeder" process should not busy wait; it should block instead.
-(This implies that the feeder process should be in its own thread.)

 ## changelog